Danish cuisine: Main dishes

 Fish from Bornholm, Iceland and Greenland also has a special place in the Danish cuisine.
 The island of Bornholm, a part of Denmark located in the Baltic Sea, to the east of Zealand and south of Sweden, is noted for its smoked fish items.
 Iceland and Greenland have long shared histories with Denmark, and the fish from these North Atlantic lands is a sign of quality.

 Pork is the favourite meat in Denmark and pork meat has been a major export sector for more than 100 years.
 As regards home cooking and meat, the Danes primarily eat pork (42%), followed by poultry (28%) and beef (26%).
 These are 2016 numbers and does not include processed meat and eating out.
 Processed meats comprise a lot of pork in Danish cuisine, including hams, smoked pork, many kinds of cold cuts, sausages and salamis, so the pork consumption percentage would be even larger if processed meat were included.
 Ground pork meat is used in many traditional recipes requiring ground meat.
-Danish bacon is generally of good quality (exported Danish bacon is of exceptional quality), and available in both the striped and back varieties.
+Danish bacon is generally of good quality (exported Danish bacon is of exceptional quality), and available in both the streaky and back varieties.

 Beef is also very popular in the modern Danish kitchen.
 Danish cattle are primarily used for dairy and Denmark has a centuries-old tradition of dairy products.
 Hence, cattle bred for their meat were formerly rare and expensive.
 Dairy cattle rarely make good meat cattle – especially after several years as dairy cows- and for that reason, beef has traditionally been ground and cooked as patties or prepared as boiled roast or soup.
 Today meat-cattle is more common and steaks are popular, especially top sirloin steak of beef (culottesteg) is a classic dish to serve for guests.

-Poultry consumption is dominated by chicken, with chicken filet and as the most popular choice.
+Poultry consumption is dominated by chicken, with chicken filet as the most popular choice.

 The Danes meat consumption remains high, but meat has overall lost a little bit of ground to vegetables and vegetarian food in the 2010s.
 Also there is a tendency to replace popular meats with chicken.